chandrasekarnarayana/foodspec/docs/archive/api_preprocess.md

 ## Derivatives
 ::: foodspec.preprocess.derivatives
 > **Status:** Archived
 > This page has been superseded by the unified API reference.
-See [api_reference.md](api_reference.md#preprocessing) for current preprocessing APIs.
+See [API index](../api/index.md) for current preprocessing APIs.